Drew-Hammer/segmentation-pipelines/README.md

 # Chinese Text Segmentation Pipelines

-This directory contains two main pipelines for processing Chinese text: Word Indexing and Syllable Indexing.
-Each pipeline consists of two sub-pipelines: preprocessing and transcription processing.
+This directory contains two main pipelines for processing Chinese audio transcripts in preparation for model training: Word Indexing and Syllable Indexing.
+Each pipeline consists of two sub-pipelines: `preprocessing.sh` and `process_transcriptions.sh`.

 ## Directory Structure